F1: Nico Rosberg clinches world title in tense Abu Dhabi GP finale

 "Those last few laps were not enjoyable," Rosberg said after the race before paying tribute to his wife, Vivian and one-year-old daughter Alaia.

-"I'm very very proud to have done the same feat as my father -- it will be exciting to see him," he added.
+"I'm very, very proud to have done the same feat as my father -- it will be exciting to see him," he added.

 Button and Massa bow out